jnozzi/cocoadev.com/markdown/SimpleCoreDataWithSimpleGUI.md

-Hello General/CocoaDev!
+Hello CocoaDev!

 I try to make perhaps very simple app but I got lost somehow.
 It is a simple database designed (with Data Modeler) and accessed through Core Data, where every Entity has 3 Attributes: "A", "B" and "Result".
 The wonderful Cocoa Dev Central article on how to Build a Core Data App was very helpful.

-Then I add the user interface with Interface Builder - General/NSArrayController for all the Entities bind to General/SomeAppDelegate.m and a General/NSTableView with "Add" and "Remove" General/NSButton and 3 General/NSTextFields corresponding to the Attributes.
-And one another General/NSButton "Solve".
-(Btw. those General/NSTextFields will contain numbers.)
+Then I add the user interface with Interface Builder - NSArrayController for all the Entities bind to SomeAppDelegate.m and a NSTableView with "Add" and "Remove" NSButton and 3 NSTextFields corresponding to the Attributes.
+And one another NSButton "Solve".
+(Btw. those NSTextFields will contain numbers.)

 Now, everything works perfectly!
 I can add, remove and edit items and the stay in the Data Store as well.